pycountry/pycountry/README.rst

 Scripts (ISO 15924)
 -------------------

+Access script information based on ISO 15924, useful for applications dealing with linguistic and cultural data.
 Scripts are available from a database similar to the countries:

 .. code:: pycon